 Vanishing places in the world to visit before it’s too late

 Many beautiful places in the world are disappearing due to pollution, depletion, deterioration, or disasters.
 For me, I have kept a list of “Places to see before they are gone” on my computer – kind of a bucket list reminding me to visit these places before they are gone!

 Some places’ disappearances may not seem imminent, but you’d never know if they would vanish faster than everyone thinks!

-Like the Maldives, one of the smallest Asian countries in population and land area, as well as the world’s lowest nation, is sinking by the causes of rising sea levels and coral bleaching.
+Same as the Maldives, one of the smallest Asian countries in population and land area, as well as the world’s lowest nation, is sinking by the causes of rising sea levels and coral bleaching.
 The Great Barrier Reef, formed 8000 years ago, is expected to remain in less than 100 years due to climate change, serious water pollution, and ocean acidification.
 Venice is sinking as well… flooding is getting more severe over time, and it will vanish in less than 70 years.

-Pollution not only raises sea level but also melts ice.
+Pollution not only raises the sea level but also melts ice.
 Glacier National Park and the Alps will disappear due to ice loss in less than 40 years.